 - Preheat oven to 350 Degrees and spray a 9X13 pan and set aside.

 - In a large bowl, whisk together the flour and sugar.
 In a large saucepan, melt the oil, butter, and add Pepsi and cocoa powder and bring to a boil.
 Once the mixture has begun to boil remove from heat and using a handheld or standing mixer, slowly pour into flour/sugar mixture.
 Allow batter to cool for about 5 minutes.
-Next, add Bakers Chocolate, vanilla extract, and buttermilk.
-Add eggs one at a time and finally baking soda.
-Pour into prepared pan and bake for 20-25 minute or until a toothpick can be inserted and comes out clean

 - Prep Time: 15 mins